Origin

 Meaning

 Literal translation: 'manly' or 'brave'.
-In Australian English context, it connotes qualities of strength and courage, often associated with traditional masculine virtues.
+In Australian English contexts, it connotes qualities such as strength, courage, and reliability, often associated with traditional Australian archetypes of resilience and mateship.

 Pronunciation